pedrodamas1/Arduino-Scale-LCD/README.md

   - LCD Keypad Shield: https://create.arduino.cc/projecthub/electropeak/using-1602-lcd-keypad-shield-w-arduino-w-examples-e02d95
   - HX711/Load Cell: https://www.instructables.com/id/Arduino-Scale-With-5kg-Load-Cell-and-HX711-Amplifi/

 Lastly, you need to calibrate your load cell.
 To do this, you must have 3 or 4 objects of known, but different, weights.
 Then, you place each object on the load cell and record the measure raw value.
 You put that data on excel and calculate a linear trend line.

-Calibration, tutorials
+Make sure the equation is showing, and edit the parameters to show 10 digits.
+Lastly, on the Arduino code, the slope on the line corresponds to LOADCELL_DIVIDER and y-intercept to the LOADCELL_OFFSET.